 This program can be combined with any of the following areas: English, philosophy, psychology, or religion.
-The capstone experience is an art project with a companion research paper.
-Before applying, students should have a grade of C- or better in FA101, FA102, and any one of FA120, 122, 125, 128, 130, or 140.
+The capstone experience is an art or dance project with a companion research paper.
+Before applying, students should have a grade of C- or better in FA101 or FA102, and either a studio arts course or a dance course (excluding ensemble courses).